-Students who are not returning to the Nursing Program in the following semester must be able to demonstrate knowledge of the outcomes and skills taught in all previous semesters of the Nursing Program.
+Students who are not returning to the Nursing Program in the following semester must be able to demonstrate knowledge of the objectives and skills taught in all previous semesters of the Nursing Program.
 It is the students' responsibility to review pertinent material and practice required skills, as outlined in the plan for readmission/Exit Interview.
 Students will be held to the same performance expectations as all other students beginning the semester at that same Nursing Program level.
-Students returning to the program must complete 15 hours of practice on your own.
-After meeting with the Nursing Program Director, the student will then contact the Simulation Coordinator to receive a "Returner Skills Competency Packet" and schedule 1-2 skill validations of instructor choice with the NEC Manager and complete the 15 lab hours.
+Students returning to the program must complete 15 hours in the Nursing Lab.
+After meeting with the Nursing Program Director, the student will then contact the Simulation Coordinator to receive a "Returner Skills Competency Packet" and schedule skill validations with the NEC Manager and complete the 15 lab hours.
 Please Contact the Simulation Coordinator or NEC Lab Manager to schedule these hours.
 Students who are returning the next semester after their exit may be exempt from this mandate.